openstack/monasca-persister/monasca_persister/README.md

 Most of the configuration options should be left at default, but at a minimum, the following should be changed:
+The default value for influxdb ssl and verify_ssl is False.
+Only add/change if your influxdb is using SSL.

 ```
 [zookeeper]